megaport/terraform-provider-megaport/docs/resources/vxc_basic.md

 - `auth_key` (String) The authentication key of the partner configuration.
 - `customer_ip_address` (String) The customer IP address of the partner configuration.
 - `prefixes` (String) The prefixes of the partner configuration.
+- `type` (String) The type of the AWS Virtual Interface.
+Required for AWS Virtual Interface Partner Configurations (e.g. if the connect_type is "AWS").
+Valid values are "private", "public", or "transit".

 <a id="nestedatt--a_end_partner_config--azure_config"></a>